huguesrichard/Allopipe/README.md

 To download and install the AlloPipe workflow, first clone the repository from git.\
 *(You might be requested to create a token for you to log in.
 See the [GitHub tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic))*

-We then recommend to create a conda environment dedicated to the AlloPipe workflow.
+We then recommend to **create a conda environment dedicated to the AlloPipe workflow**.
 The dependencies specified in the requirements.txt are needed for AlloPipe to run and should be installed in the AlloPipe environment.

 The following command lines will perform the above-mentioned steps: